Juventus 4-0 Torino

 Substitution, Torino.
 Samuel Gustafson replaces Tomás Rincón.

 Attempt missed.
-Paulo Dybala (Juventus) left footed shot from outside the box is too high.
+Paulo Dybala (Juventus) left footed shot from outside the box is high and wide to the left.
 Assisted by Federico Bernardeschi.

 Substitution